mynar7/blog/content/blog/how-to-debounce/index.md

 ---
-title: How do you write debounce and throttle functions in JavaScript?
+title: What are debounce and throttle functions, and how do you write them in JavaScript and React?
 date: 2019-10-17T12:00:00-0400
 ---
 ![Photo of Typewriter by Pereanu Sebastian](./typewriter.jpg)